cardano-foundation/CIPs/CIP-0095/README.md

 This design aims to make the tracking of a user's governance state an optional endeavour for wallet providers.
-This is achieved by placing the responsibility on clients to track a user's governance state, i.e. if a wallet user is a DRep, what DRep a wallet holder has delegated to, etc.
+This is achieved by placing the responsibility on clients to track a user's governance state, i.e. if a wallet user is a DRep, what DRep a wallet user has delegated to, etc.

 Despite only defining the minimal set of endpoints required, we do not wish to discourage the creation of subsequent CIPs with a wider range of governance functionality.
-Nor does this specification aim to discourage wallet providers from fully integrating CIP-1694 governance, side-stepping the necessity for this API and client applications.
+Nor does this specification aim to discourage wallet providers from fully integrating governance features, side-stepping the necessity for this API and client applications (matching how staking is achieved).

 ### Why Web-based Stacks